Life is intricately woven, already written, perfectly timed, nothing is random.

 Our writing became about exposing what we do with our darkness when we die thus revealing the interdimensional play between Lifers and AfterLifers.
 My afterlife partners were and still are full of passion, romance, rage, revenge, trickery, comedy, bullying, betrayal, remorse and redemption, and many have not found that blissful peace we hope to find in the afterlife.

-The ones you would least expect it from are some of the wickedest haunters yet funniest people I have ever met.
-As a result, we covered many dark paranormal topics that are shared here in this blog, our second self-help with Spirit book.
+The ones you would expect it from are some of the wickedest haunters yet funniest people I have met.
+I have also been haunted by quite the creeps.
+As a result of the good, bad and the ugly, we covered many dark paranormal topics that are shared here in this blog, my second self-help with Spirit book.

 ABOUT DR. LEVY